ATL: 3 Hrs

 ENGL 1101 or 1102: Composition I or II (3 credits; required).
 Students who have prior credit for 1101 from AP, IB or dual enrollment will take 1102.

-For more information about GTL course offerings, including syllabi and textbook requirements, visit https://lorraine.gatech.edu/node/2757
+FYSA students may take other courses offered at GTE that fit their degree requirements.
+For more information about GTE course offerings, including syllabi and textbook requirements, visit:

 Course selection will be done in consultation with the student’s major academic advisor to ensure the appropriate courses are taken.
 College of Design students must speak with their academic advisor prior to determining if they can attend FYSA.